Tourist Attractiveness

 2. Health & Body Temperature Awareness

 For medical reasons, understanding 36.8°C as 98.2°F is essential.
 Most people consider 98.2°F as a normal human body temperature.
-But if you are used to Celsius, seeing a fever reading in Fahrenheit can be alarming if you don’t know the conversion.
+But if you are used to Celsius, the reading of a fever in Fahrenheit may be frightening when you are not aware of the conversion.

 3. Local Weather Reports Can Mislead

 Different regions use different scales for temperature.
 A European traveler visiting the US may hear a forecast of 98°F and assume it’s freezing when it’s actually extremely hot!
-Without conversion knowledge, weather apps and news might not be as helpful as they should be.
+Weather applications and news may not be as useful as they need to be without conversion knowledge.

 Celsius vs. Fahrenheit: Where They Are Used?